 However, the most important thing is to give yourself the time to fail and to succeed.
 Many great PR campaigns have failed because of small details and little time for adjustments.
 Time is the key to an effective public relations campaign.

-For more information on strategy and planning, download our webinar.
+For more information on strategy and planning, watch our free on-demand webinar about how to launch a successful pr campaign.